erictktk/TaggerJS/README.md

 # TaggerJS

-Loads a library of images for a user to tag.
+Loads a library of images for a user to tag and serialize.

 ![Screenshot](tagger.jpg)